 What is the NFL stock price, and are they publicly traded?
 Unfortunately, investors cannot purchase shares of the NFL because they are a private company.
 However, DraftKings (NASDAQ: $DKNG), Walt Disney (NYSE: $DIS), Nike (NYSE: $NKE), and PepsiCo (NASDAQ: $PEP) are a few related stocks that traders can invest in.

 If you’re a sports fan like me, the fall is the best time of the year!
-Major League Baseball playoffs are in full swing, college basketball and football are starting up, the NHL and NBA have new seasons, but of course, best of all, the NFL is back.
-As the dog days of summer approach, NFL teams return to training camp to prepare for a new season.
+Major League Baseball playoffs are in full swing, college basketball and football are starting up, and the NHL and NBA have new seasons, but of course, best of all, the NFL is back.
+So as the dog days of summer approach, NFL teams return to training camp to prepare for a new season.

 Investing in the NFL

 If you want to buy NFL stock, consider some of these companies on our list.
 They may not be the first stocks you think of, but they make much money off the NFL product.

 You can buy these instead since you can’t trade stock in the NFL.
 They say money breeds more money, so it’s unsurprising that a money-making machine like the NFL has some lucrative partners!
 So let’s look at some of the best ways to invest in the NFL.

 Walt Disney (NYSE: DIS): Wait, Walt Disney?
 You bet!
 Disney is much more than just Mickey Mouse and Frozen these days.
 It’s a global multimedia and broadcasting juggernaut that owns not one, not two, but three NFL broadcasting channels.

 That’s right.
 The NFL has exclusive broadcasting rights with ESPN, ABC, and Fox Sports, all Disney-owned entities.
 The company secured the lucrative Monday Night Football on ESPN by paying $2.7 billion per season.